tildearrow/furnace/doc/4-instrument/README.md

   - **Y**: multiplies all values by the scale factor, clipping them if they would exceed the allowed range.
 - **randomize**: replaces all values with random values between **Min** and **Max**.

-while the pointer is over a macro view, the scroll wheel can change the view:
+while the mouse cursor is over a sequence editor, adjust the view with the scroll wheel:
 - to zoom horizontally, hold Ctrl.
 - to zoom vertically, hold Ctrl and Shift.
 - to scroll vertically, hold Shift.